sidnarsipur/protect-ai/README.md

-# protect-ai
+# Protect.AI
-Suite of tools to protect your work from use in Generative AI
+A suite of tools to protect your work from use in Generative AI